KentStateWeb/rwd/_posts/2016-02-21-week6-preview.md

 ## For Next Class

+It's time to start covering some visual design concepts!
 We'll be jumping into Design Patterns, Style Tiles and Web Typography.
-We'll be talking about a few new tools, Sketch and TypeCast, and also starting an introduction to CSS.
+We'll be talking about a few new tools, Sketch and TypeCast, and also starting an introduction to CSS with your first CSS assignment.

 ### Project Sketches